For information on how we may be able to help

 Following your consultation you may receive a full and comprehensive written report covering details of the consultation with a rehabilitation plan where appropriate, a more detailed 'step by step' plan will be available as your rehabilitation sessions progress.
 A letter outlining the report will be sent to the referring vet and a full report is available for them if requested.
 Any suggested medication will need to be agreed and legally prescribed by your vet and they will be advised of the pharmacological intervention suggested by our clinical behaviourist.
 Your vet centre will then contact you when your prescription is ready if they are in agreement with any suggestions.
 Dean Hart often works with a homeopathic Vet and other complimentary therapists and in these cases the above also applies.

-A follow up consultation may be booked and usually we offer three sessions within our behavioural package price, please refer to our charges guide and a rehabilitation trainer will be assigned to work with you.
-The follow up sessions last around 60 minutes each or as suitable for your dog and they will provide ample opportunity to monitor your progress and discuss any concerns or additional problems you may be experiencing.
+A follow up consultation may be booked and usually we offer two rehabilitation sessions within our Full Behavioural Package, please refer to our Schedule of Fees, a rehabilitation trainer may be assigned to work with you.
+The follow up sessions last 45 to 60 minutes or as suitable for your dog and they will provide ample opportunity to monitor your progress and discuss any concerns or additional problems you may be experiencing.
 Further support is always available by telephone or email.
 It is important to remember that the rehabilitation process can take several months and support is available for you during this time depending on your individual needs ad progression.

 If additional services such as acupuncture, massage, vet nurse assessments or other training such as agility or obedience classes are suggested they will be charged at the current scale of fees available at the time of consultation through our internal referral services.
 At no time does commercial interest influence our internal referral process.
 For us, welfare always comes before profit.